yaripey/some-knowledge/git.md

 We can also provide first 7 characters of the SHA of the commit as the last argument for *git log* command to start viewing history from that particular commit.

 Too see commits from all branches in a visual way we can use *git log --oneline --graph --all*.

+#### --author
+You can specify whose commits you want to see instead of all of them.
+The syntax is like that: `git log --author=Tester`, where `Tester`'s the name.
+If there are multiple authors that fall under that search criteria then both of them will be listed.
+Of course, we can specify it like that: `git log --author="First Tester"`.
+Notice the quotes.

+#### --grep
+This flag allows you to filter commits by some words.
+We can run the command differently, examples:
+- `git log --grep bug`
+- `git log --grep=bug`
+- `git log --grep="bug"`
+All of those are right and will work.

+#### Tracking branch
+When we use git log to view history of our repo, we can see which commits branches point to.
+And when we use remote repos, we see so-called __tracking branches__.
+Those are just representations of branches on the remote repos.
+Usually they are represented by their remote shortname followed by __/__ and then the name of the branch.
+They are not showing the current state of the branch on the remote repo though, only the state that was recordered when you last checked (for example, when you last pulled the remote repo).

 ---